npavkovic/svgs-to-icons/README.md

 ### Why do you rename the icons?

-Icon file names often contain characters that don’t work well in CSS class names. svgs-to-icons:
+Icon file names often contain characters that don’t work well in CSS class names. `svgs-to-icons`:
-- Converts names to lowercase `kebab-case`
+- Converts names to lowercase and replaces invalid characters with hyphens
-- Adds a consistent prefix (e.g. `lt5-`)
+- Removes special characters and normalizes spacing
+- Prefixes numeric filenames with "i" (e.g., `123.svg` → `.i123-icon`)
-- Ensures valid, predictable class names like `.lt5-search-icon`
+- Ensures valid, predictable class names

 ### Can I use `<i>` tags for icons?